 However, Park Vue Inn describes itself as a boutique hotel (I guess that explains the chic spelling of “Vue” in the name), and given what it offers and the iconic California mission-inspired architecture, I’m inclined to call it a “moderate” hotel.
 From several perspectives, Park Vue Inn has a lot going for it…

 Let’s start with the location.
 When I say Park Vue Inn is the closest hotel to Disneyland, I mean it.
-The walk is less than 10 minutes from the hotel to the turnstiles at Disneyland, which makes it closer than every single on-site hotel, including the Grand Californian (although the Grand Californian is closer to Disney California Adventure, so perhaps this is a bit of a technicality).
+The walk is less than 10 minutes from the hotel to the turnstiles at Disneyland, which makes it closer than every single on-site hotel, including the Grand Californian (although the latter is closer to Disney California Adventure).
 Another caveat is that whether Best Western Park Place Inn or Park Vue Inn is closer is really a question of which room you get.
 Again, minor detail.

 So what are the pros and cons of staying at Park Vue Inn?
 Let’s take a look…

 Let’s start with the amenities.
 A few key ones are free WiFi, free parking, and free continental breakfast.
 Most hotels near Disneyland offer free WiFi (although some do not), so that’s not much of a plus.

 I’d say about half of the hotels in Anaheim charge for parking, especially those so close to Disney California Adventure and Disneyland.
 Free continental breakfast is fairly standard at the budget locations, but absent from most of the “nice” places.
 These things may not matter to you, but if they do, that’s some potential savings each day.